jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Operator**:
-The first questions from radio-Canada.
+The first question is from radio-Canada.

 ---